parsadany/ocserv/README.md

 # Continuous Integration (CI)

-We utilize the gitlab-ci continuous integration system.
+We use the gitlab-ci continuous integration system.
 It is used to test most of the Linux systems (see .gitlab-ci.yml),and is split in two phases, build image creation and compilation/test.
 The build image creation is done at the openconnect/build-images subproject and uploads the image at the gitlab.com